Accelerating Climate Resiliency Grant Program

 MAPC is working in partnership with the Barr Foundation to accelerate climate resilience in the region by helping municipalities advance strategies that protect people, places, and communities from the impact of climate change.

-The intent is to pilot near-term, low-cost interventions through local policy advances, analyses, and actions that drive long-term transformations.
+The intent is to fund near-term interventions through local policy advances, analyses, and actions that drive long-term transformations.
 In particular, MAPC seeks to leverage projects with investments targeted to advancing climate equity and social cohesion.